 Many businesses have difficulties integrating social media with an already existing marketing strategy.
 Read on to find out why you should definitely add social media to your arsenal and learn how you can align it with the rest of your marketing strategy.

-5 Ways social media benefits your business
+5 ways to use social media for business

 It‘s easy to see Twitter, Facebook or Instagram strictly as a marketing channel.
 But ideally, social media platforms are much more than that.
 Good social media marketing can provide an experience that eclipses marketing or advertising.
 A pleasant experience for both followers and brands themselves.